Skip to main content

 Pre-renovation photo of South Shore Shopping Center in Alameda, California, showing dated architecture and shaded storefronts.

-A slightly somber view of South Shore Center before its 2007 remodel—still beloved for its charm and open-air walkways.
+A slightly somber view of South Shore Center in 2004 before its remodel, with Mervyn's on the left—still beloved for its charm and open-air walkways.

 Modern fountain surrounded by palm trees and retail stores at South Shore Center in Alameda after 2007 remodel.